 Dec.
-13, 2017 -- One Carroll County student has been named a recipient of a four-year, full-tuition scholarship as the Carroll County Community Foundation 2018 Lilly Endowment Community Scholar.
+12, 2018 -- One Carroll County student has been named a recipient of a four-year, full-tuition scholarship as the Carroll County Community Foundation 2019 Lilly Endowment Inc. Community Scholar.

-Grace Filbrun, daughter of Sally Hernandez and Jared Filbrun, will received full tuition to an accredited public or private nonprofit Indiana university or college of her choice and up to $900 per year for required books and equipment.
+Katie Kleckner, daughter of John and Susan Kleckner, will receive full tuition to an accredited public or private nonprofit Indiana university or college of her choice and up to $900 per year for required books and equipment.

-She plans to attend Purdue University to study business.
+She plans to attend Grace College to study education.

 The primary purposes of the Lilly Endowment Community Scholarship Program are 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.

-The Carroll County Community Foundation’s criteria include academic achievement; school, community and work activities; essay; and financial need.
+The Carroll County Community Foundation’s criteria include academic achievement; school, community and work activities; potential for success; essay; and financial need.
 A committee of volunteers evaluated the applications and selected the four finalists who were interviewed by the Carroll County Community Foundation board.
-There were 14 Carroll County students who applied for the scholarship.
-For 20 years Lilly Endowment has funded the Community Scholars program.
+There were 22 Carroll County students who applied for the scholarship.
+Lilly Endowment Inc. established the Lilly Endowment Community Scholarship Program in 1998.

 The Carroll County Community Foundation was established in 1997 as a not-for-profit charitable organization governed by a volunteer board of local citizens.
 Its purpose is to serve the interests of donors, to make grants and to act as a catalyst around issues of community importance in Carroll County.
 For details about making a charitable gift or establishing a permanent endowment fund to benefit a charitable organization or interest in Carroll County, contact the Carroll County Community Foundation.